needle-mirror/com.unity.adaptiveperformance/Documentation~/visual-scripting.md

 ![Adaptive Performance clusterinfo unit.](Images/VisualScripting/vs-clusterinfo.png)

-For more information about the Cluster Info feature see the [user guide](user-guide.md#cluster-info).
+For more information about the Cluster Info feature, refer to the [user guide](user-guide.md#cluster-info).

 #### Performance Levels